-At Bonanza a 2.4m wide quartz reef was mined from a shallow shaft and was reported to return an average grade of 23.3 g/t Au.
+Soil geochemistry and trenching indicates that the Bonanza Shoot extends for around 125m along strike but is not well constrained.
+A 2.4m wide quartz reef was mined from a 30m shaft and was reported to return an average grade of 23.3 g/t Au.
 In 1914, a drive beneath the Bonanza Shaft was revitalised and extended, returning grades up to 21.7 g/t Au.
-Mining ceased due to the threat of litigation from the Reefton township, as at the time the Auld Creek catchment collected Reefton's water supply2.
+Mining ceased due to the threat of litigation from the Reefton township, as at the time the Auld Creek catchment collected Reefton's water supply.

-Diamond drillhole ACDDH004 intersected the interpreted top of the Bonanza Shoot (Figure 7).
-A 3.7m thick shoot was intersected between 51.7m and 55.4m (Figures 8a and 8b), with an estimated true width of around 2m.
-The intersection comprised mainly of host rock and quartz breccias with up to 1% of disseminated arsenopyrite mineralisation, based on pXRF analysis of the core.
+Diamond drillhole ACDDH004 intersected the interpreted top of the Bonanza Shoot (Figure 6).
+The shoot was intersected between 53.3m and 55.9m that averaged 2.5m @ 4.3g/t Au (Figures 7a and 7b), with an estimated true width of around 2m.
+The intersection comprised mainly of host rock and quartz breccias, with up to 1% of disseminated arsenopyrite mineralisation.
 No stibnite was observed.
-The intersection in ACDDH04 indicated that the Bonanza Shoot plunges shallowly (20°) to the south (Figure 7).